Learning Latent Transmission and Glare Maps for Lens Veiling Glare Removal: More Implementation Details

 \section{More Implementation Details}

 \textbf{VeilGen Training.} In stage \Rmnum{1}, the VeilGen is initialized from the pre-trained Stable Diffusion v2-1~\cite{rombach2022high}.
 We employ AdamW~\cite{Ilya2019adamw} with a constant learning rate of $1{\times}10^{-5}$ for both the main diffusion backbone and the LOTGMP module.
-The model is trained for $9k$ iterations with a batch size of $16$.
+LOTGMP utilizes a ResBlock-Attention backbone, with Trans/Glare Heads implemented as convolutional layers.
+Physical consistency is enforced explicitly by Eq.~1, which constrains the prediction of Trans-Head to be multiplicative (modulation) and the Glare-Head to be additive (bias).
+This structural prior compels the heads to disentangle distinct physical roles The model is trained for $9k$ iterations with a batch size of $16$.
 Following standard practices in hybrid-domain diffusion learning~\cite{wang2025learning}, we set the probability parameter $p$ to $0.3$ during training and the mixture coefficient $w$ to $0.85$ during inference.
 We set the reference timestep to $t^*=0$ to extract latent maps from the fully denoised state, ensuring estimation precision.
 To balance generation quality and efficiency, we employ a $10$-step sampling strategy.
 Using the Flickr2K~\cite{timofte2017ntire} dataset as the source, we synthesize $500$ high-resolution images ($1280 \times 1920$).
 This process requires approximately $3$ hours on a single NVIDIA A100 GPU.

 \textbf{Distillation to DDN.} In stage \Rmnum{2}, we distill the trained VeilGen for $25k$ iterations using the Adam optimizer~\cite{kingma2014adam} with a cosine annealing learning rate schedule, starting from $2{\times}10^{-4}$ and decaying to $1{\times}10^{-7}$.
 The batch size is $8$, and the input patch size is $256{\times}256$.
 This distillation preserves VeilGen’s physically grounded degradation behavior while producing an efficient forward model suitable for supervision in Stage~\Rmnum{3}.